har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 # Software Build Environment
 * Ubuntu 20.04 LTS AMDx64
 * Visual Studio Code with PlatformIO plugin using Arduino framework targeting `esp32dev` board.
 The file `platformio.ini` specifies the framework packages and toolchain required for the ESP32-C3, and the libraries used by the project.
-* A minor type-cast compile error for the AsyncTCP library has to be fixed by editing the local version of the library source code in the project `.pio` subdirectory.
-You will see the build error if you select `Clean All` before build.
-Fix : Replace 0U by (uint32_t)0.
-* Custom `partition.csv` file with two 1.9MB code partitions supporting OTA firmware updates
-* ~160kByte LittleFS partition for hosting HTML web server pages
+* ~128kByte LittleFS partition for hosting HTML web server pages

 # Hardware